ariajanke/ariajanke/README.md

 # About Me
 I am a graduate in Computer Science LS&A from the University of Michigan.
-I am working part time, and practicing my skills with web and applications development.
-I am looking for work as a full time applications developer.

-# Current Work
-Presently I'm working on a website for someone.
-Unless it's ready for publication, or they permit it, it will not appear here.
+I am presently a very happy new hire in an apprenticeship with the Pesto Group.
+I still, on ocassion do additional work for a someone's personal website.

-# My Projects
+# Past Projects

 ### RESTful Recipes API
 This is a part of the "ofdb-sample" project.
 This API computes the nutrition facts of recipes based on their respective ingredients.
 It even has features to process nested ingredients.
 You can read a transcript of a demo of this API in the "subproject's" [README](https://github.com/ariajanke/ofdb-sample/blob/main/recipe-api/README.md#user-content-demo).